voussoir/etiquette/README.md

 - `frontends`
     The Etiquette library is designed to be usable through a variety of interfaces.
 The Flask interface is my primary focus and does, admittedly, have an influence on the design of the backend, but other interfaces should have no trouble integrating with Etiquette.
 Every folder here is essentially a completely separate project which imports etiquette just like any other dependency.
     - `etiquette_flask`
-        Provides a web interface to browse, search, and manipulate the database.
+        Runs a web server which you can visit in your browser.
+There is a basic account system, but it is not ready to be used as a public service.
+You'll notice that my demo site has all editing disabled.
     - `etiquette_repl`
         Preloads a few variables into the interpreter so you can quickly test functions within the Python REPL itself.
     - `etiquette_cli`
-        To be run on the command line for fast and scriptable search and manipulation.
+        To be run on the command line for fast and scriptable search & ingest.
 - `utilities`
     For other scripts that will be used with etiquette databases, but are not part of the library itself.